 Custom API integrations are built by a team of developers who’ll build their own API so the system you want to integrate can talk to your CRM.
 This can either be done in-house or by a third-party company.
 This method of CRM integration is the most technical, expensive, and time-consuming – especially if there are multiple apps that need to be integrated.
 However, it’s worth the investment if it’s necessary for your business to have a specific set of CRM functions.

 Among the ways to integrate your CRM with third-party apps, native integration is the most common.
 Thus, it’ll be the primary focus for this section.
 Although we are using Salesforce Essentials as the basis for this example, the process itself is fairly standard across CRMs.
-To add integrations to your CRM, follow these five steps:
+To add integrations to your CRM, follow these five steps below.

 Before anything, assess your CRM’s features to see what’s missing and/or what could be improved in relation to your business goals.
 This will help you prioritize apps you need to integrate and prevent you from integrating apps you may not ever use or need.

 Once you’ve determined which CRM integrations you’d like to add, make a list of corresponding apps – ideally ones you already use – so that you’ll know what to search for in your CRM’s app marketplace of natively-integrated tools.